motleyagency/harvest-balance/README.md

 ## Setup

-You need to set up an API client in Harvest and configure your environment variables for the lambdas.
+You need to set up an API client in Harvest and configure your environment variables for the serverless functions.

 ### Harvest account set up